reflektoin/stjs/README.md

-#Finnish fork of Software Design by Example, Work In Progress
+# A Finnish fork of Software Design by Example, Work In Progress

 I'm starting from the chapter "Pattern matching".
+Web copy of the book seems to be [here](https://third-bit.com/sdxjs/pattern-matching/)

 ## A Tool-Based Introduction with JavaScript